Checkmk Conference #6 goes digital. Get your tickets here!

 |GENERIC||A virtual host to which ALL rules with no defined additional conditions apply.
 The GENERIC entry is especially useful for installing agents on hosts that have not yet been incorporated in the monitoring.|

 The more host-specific rules you deploy, the more different versions of agents will be built.
-The bakery makes sure that only such combinations of configurations are built that will be used by at least one of the present hosts.
+The bakery makes sure that only such combinations of configurations are built that will be used by at least one of the available hosts.

 Why are packages for all operating systems offered for every host?
 The answer is very simple: if no agent is installed on a system Checkmk naturally cannot recognise the operating system!
 In any case, once automatic agent updates are activated you don’t need to do anything more.